bv/cuke_test/README.md

 Minimal code to reproduce html formatting error in cucumber

 To Reproduce
-Run `cucumber -f html features`
+Run `bundle install` to get cucumber and rspec gems installed, then Run `cucumber -f html features`
 The *Pass this test* scenario has a red background on its header indicating a failure.